 15 – Glarus

-Nested between mountains at the foot of the Glärnisch ridge, Glarus is an easy drive from Zurich.
+Nestled between mountains at the foot of the Glärnisch ridge, Glarus is an easy drive from Zurich.

 From hiking to rock climbing, travelers will enjoy a wide variety of outdoor activities in this stunning region.

 Head to the Klöntalersee lake and experience watersports or fishing during the summer.
-Try a spot of ice-skating in winter months.
+Try a spot of ice-skating in the winter months.